 About 5R Farm

 It all started with three little chickens.
 Our adventures in backyard chicken keeping began in March 2010, when we brought home Rhoda – the Rhode Island Red, Raquel – the Barred Plymouth Rock, and Ramona – the Easter Egger who was supposed to lay blue or green eggs.
-The girls spent their first 8 weeks in a big wooden box in the kitchen where they quickly captured my heart.
+The girls spent their first eight weeks in a big wooden brooder box in the kitchen where they quickly captured my heart.
 I could hardly wait to get up in the morning to play with the chicks and watch them run around the kitchen floor while I made breakfast.
-The morning antics became known as “poo olympics” and the girls would chase each other around searching for treats on the floor, and of course pooping, which I soon realized is one of the most frequent chicken activities.
+The morning antics became known as “poo olympics” and the girls would chase each other around looking for treats on the floor, and of course pooping, which I soon learned is one of the most frequent chicken activities.

 Fortunately, the store where we bought the chicks takes back roosters to be rehomed by a local farmer, so back to the store Ramon went.
 He was quite a friendly guy, and I was very sad to see him go.
 With the backyard flock now reduced to only two chickens, I was able to convince my husband that we would need to replace Ramon, besides I wanted some blue or green eggs!

 In July 2010, we bought three more chicks.
 This time we brought home Ruby – a Gold Laced Wyandotte and two more Easter Eggers – Rosie and Ramona2.
-By August of 2010, our first two girls were laying a dozen eggs a week, and by March of 2011, all 5 girls were laying.
+By August of 2010, our first two girls were laying a dozen eggs a week, and by March of 2011, all five girls were laying.
 Four of the girls laid brown eggs, and much to my delight our last girl to start laying, Rosie, layed extra large green eggs!